GeorgHaberer/gene_projection/panhordeum/README.md

 ## _Hordeum bulbosum_ projections (pan-bulbosum project)

-Code and paramters for this project were identical to the pan-barley project (see above).
-The only difference were the input protein and transcript sequences.
-The non-redundant protein and transcript sequences of pan-barley (_nr.protein.cdhit_ and _nr.transcript.fa_) were complemented by the high-confidence, evidence-based annotation of genotype FB019_11_3.
+Code and parameters for this project were identical to the pan-barley project (see above).
+The only difference were the input protein and transcript sequences: the non-redundant protein and transcript sequences of pan-barley (_nr.protein.cdhit_ and _nr.transcript.fa_) were complemented by the high-confidence, evidence-based annotation of genotype FB019_11_3.

 <p>